What if we say, you can introduce new elements to your webpage without writing a single line of code?

 - Hover on the page to choose the positioning of the element.
 On mouse hover, a green color tooltip starts to appear indicating where all you can position the element.

-where is it being placed.
-The tooltip format is- "Add <element name>
+placed and where is it being placed.
+The tooltip format is-

 - Click the area where you want to add the element.

-inside) with respect to an existing element.
-These options appear based
+after, inside) with respect to an existing element.
+These

 - Once you have positioned the element on your webpage, you can then modify its properties and attributes using the edit operations.